“ORGATE, a farm house in the township and parish of Marske; 1 mile NW. of Marske, 5 miles from Reeth, 7 from Richmond.”

 The 1911 census shows James and Mary Chapman at Orgate Farm with 4 children, 3 born at Hurst between 1887 and 1892 and 1 born at Marske in 1904.
 They appear in the 1901 census in Marrick Village, So, they must have moved to Orgate sometime between 1901 and 1904.

-At some prior to James’ death in 1934, he had moved from Orgate, and was living at Home Farm, Marske.
+At some point prior to James’ death in 1934, he had moved from Orgate, and was living at Home Farm, Marske.

 Interestingly, James had a brother Thomas William Brown who married as a second wife in 1939, Alice Ward, daughter of John Thomas Ward, post master at Reeth and a descendant of Simon Ward b.1639 at Orgate!!
 Can’t help but wonder if James Chapman Brown was aware at the time that his brother was marrying a descendant of one of the earliest occupants of his house, my 8th great grandparents, Ralph and Eden (Coates) Ward.